 Use Visual Studio Code for Arduino

-VSCode has an Arduino plugin available in beta.
+VSCode has an Arduino plugin available in preview.
 Use it.
 Put your Arduino desktop application in cold-storage.
 Comparing the two is like comparing a beaver with a 2 ton backhoe.

 - Lots of useful key-stroke sequences, fully programmable.